“A reader lives a thousand lives before he dies . . . The man who never reads lives only one.” – George R.R. Martin

-My first favourite in the list is a life-changing book “Same Soul Many Bodies” by Dr Brian Weiss.
+My first favorite on the list is the life-changing book “Same Soul Many Bodies” by Dr Brian Weiss.
 I read this book accidentally.
 Neither anybody recommended it to me nor I had time to read its review as I was running short of time to catch my flight.
-I liked its title and bought it at the airport without knowing anything about Dr Brian Weiss or his books.
+I liked its title and bought it at the airport without knowing anything about Dr. Brian Weiss or his books.
 It was a 12 hours flight, and That was one flight where I refused alcohol.
 I completed this 226 pages book during the trip.

 What a life-changing book this was!
 I was under the influence of this book for about one week when the effect started diminishing because of our unhealthy busy lifestyle.
 But during that week, I was living in bliss as if I have got rid of all my problems.
 Every moment was full of peaceful joy.
 That is one reason I have read this book an umpteenth number of times.
 Whenever I find myself under troubled water with my life going uncontrolled, I read this book.

-Dr Brian has cleverly and interestingly described how different incidents and the actions of our past lives shape our present and future.
-Yes, This book is about the concept of re-incarnation.
-The author has done mind-boggling research on this subject and has written this book giving so many examples that this boring ( ?? ) topic generates so many curious moments that you are tempted to skip a few paragraphs to know the ultimate result of the incidence.
+Dr. Brian has cleverly and interestingly described how different incidents and the actions of our past lives shape our present and future.
+Yes, This book is about the concept of reincarnation.
+The author has done mind-boggling research on this subject and has written this book giving so many examples that this boring ( ?? ) topic generates so many curious moments that you are tempted to skip a few paragraphs to know the ultimate result of the incident.

-Science may question his technique, but results show that more research is needed in this topic of reincarnation.
-Who knows, it may give us more insights about our life and our universe.
-I am happy that more people in the world today are coming out of their rigid rationality and are ready to be open to new concepts and are daring enough to jump in the realm of unknown territories.
+Science may question his technique, but results show that more research is needed on this topic of reincarnation.
+Who knows, it may give us more insights into our life and our universe.
+I am happy that more people in the world today are coming out of their rigid rationality and are ready to be open to new concepts and are daring enough to jump into the realm of unknown territories.

 My Second Book in the list of Best Books of all time